Threats to judges mount, challenging independence, norms, and rule of law

 These impeachment efforts could still cause damage, however.
 In accusing judges of high crimes and misdemeanors, public officials are not only portraying them as politically motivated, but also implying that the normal appeals process is broken.

-“There’s a process in place to register disagreement with decisions of judges,” says Thomas Griffiths, a retired Washington federal appeals court judge.
+“There’s a process in place to register disagreement with decisions of judges,” says Thomas Griffith, a retired Washington federal appeals court judge.

 Politicians “ought to be more responsible in their criticisms,” he adds.
 “They ought to be more knowledgeable about how the courts really work.”